sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 Source: [ML_SageMaker_Studies by udacity]([https://newsinteractives.cbc.ca/coronaviruscurve/](https://github.com/udacity/ML_SageMaker_Studies/tree/master/Time_Series_Forecasting/notebook_ims))

-Since the data sets are relevantly clean I expect to spend 0% of the time on data cleaning and natural language processing part and 40% of the time on training models and tweaking parameters.
+Since the data sets are relevantly clean I expect to spend 50% of the time on data cleaning and DeepAR processing part and 50% of the time on training models and tweaking parameters.

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

-In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.
+For this problem, the benchmark model will be a _x_ percent chance prediction, where _x_ is the propotion of "duplicate" among all question pairs in the training set.
+This is very naive and therefore serves as the benchmark model.
+Whatever I'm trying to achieve should be higher than this value, otherwise it means my model is not good enough.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_